joeliscoding/joeliscoding/README.md

 - 👋 Hi, I’m @jooeelexe, living in Germany and studying computer science in high school
-- 👀 I’m interested in Java, Python, HTML and CSS
+- 👀 I’m interested in Java, Python, HTML, CSS and JavaScript
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java and JavaScript
 - 📫 You can reach me via twitter @jooeelexe or discord jooeel#6644

 <!---